 Go-getters put ideas into action, creating change that has impact on our communities and our world.
 Lehigh President John D. Simon ’19P hosts straight-up, no-nonsense conversations with leaders on the forefront of change — within and beyond the university — who are dedicated to bringing direction to a dream.

-James Maida, Class of 1985 and member of the Board of Trustees, has trouble sleeping at night if there’s a problem that needs to be solved.
+James Maida, President and CEO of Gaming Laboratories International, Class of 1985, and member of the Board of Trustees, has trouble sleeping at night if there’s a problem that needs to be solved.

 With John Simon, he talks about his experience as a computer science engineer-turned lawyer-turned entrepreneur, how he’s guiding his international business through the pandemic, and Lehigh connections that span generations.

 Eduardo Gómez is an internationally known expert on global health and political science, a frequent contributor on major news networks, and one of the founding professors in Lehigh’s new College of Health.
 But, he admits, he was a less-than-dedicated high school student.

 Listen as Gómez talks with President John Simon about developing personal discipline, his passion for academics, and how he finds himself making societal change happen at the intersection of political science and health.

 When COVID-19 disrupted the end of the spring semester, Student Senate President Julia Pardee ’21 had to navigate unfamiliar territory from a familiar space: representing the student body to Lehigh administrators.